samullen/samullen.github.io/_posts/articles/2017-02-15-why-youre-not-speaking-at-user-groups-and-why-you-should.md

-+++
+---
+title: "Why You're Not Speaking at User Groups, and Why You Should"
+author: "Samuel Mullen"
-title = "Why You're Not Speaking at User Groups, and Why You Should" author = "Samuel Mullen" description = "The easiest thing you can do to support your local user group is to present, so why don't you?
-More importantly, what are you missing out on by not speaking?" date = "2017-02-15T06:16:16-06:00" tags = [ "speaking", "business" ]
+description: "The easiest thing you can do to support your local user group is to present, so why don't you?
+More importantly, what are you missing out on by not speaking?"

-+++
+date: "2017-02-15T06:16:16-06:00"
+tags: [ "speaking", "business" ]
+---

 User groups are great.
 Much like conferences, they offer a forum where we can learn about new technologies and methodologies, meet others with similar interests, find work, and also just let our geek flag fly.
 Unlike conferences, however, user groups are smaller, less formal affairs, and provide a regular opportunity to mingle with people in the local community.
 Even the most socially awkward of us can feel comfortable in the intimacy of a user group.